William the Silent: Succession and family ties

 The son of Frederick Henry, William II of Orange succeeded his father as stadtholder, as did his son, William III of Orange.
 The latter also became king of England, Scotland and Ireland from 1689.
 Although he was married to Mary II, Queen of Scotland and England for 17 years, he died childless in 1702.
-He appointed his cousin Johan Willem Friso (William's great-great-great-grandson) as his successor.
+He appointed his cousin Johan Willem Friso (William's great-great-great-grandson) as his successor as the Prince of Orange.
 Because Albertine Agnes, a daughter of Frederick Henry, married William Frederik of Nassau-Dietz, the present royal house of the Netherlands is descended from William the Silent through the female line.
 See House of Orange for a more extensive overview.
 As the chief financer and political and military leader of the early years of the Dutch revolt, William is considered a national hero in the Netherlands, even though he was born in Germany, and usually spoke French.

-In the 19th century the Netherlands became a constitutional monarchy, currently with King Willem-Alexander as head of state: he has cognatic descent from William of Orange.
-All stadtholders after William of Orange were drawn from his descendants or the descendants of his brother.
+William's descendants led the Netherlands until they were forced to flee in 1795 by the Batavian Revolution inspired by France.
+Eighteen years later, William Frederick, the son of the last stadholder and a cognatic descendant of William of Orange, returned to the Netherlands as "sovereign prince."
+A year later, he was granted sovereignty over the Southern Netherlands as well, completing his family's three-century quest to unite the Low Countries.
+In 1815, William Frederick raised the Netherlands to a kingdom and proclaimed himself King William I. His descendants still reign over the Netherlands today as a constitutional monarchy, presently under King Willem-Alexander.
+All stadtholders and monarchs of the Netherlands since William the Silent are either direct descendants of him or descendants of his brother.